-С Новым годом! (“sno-vim go-dom” means Happy New Year!)
+С Новым годом! (“sno-vim go-dom” means with the New Year!)

 Perhaps there is no better time to experience the mood and pulse of the Russian people’s devotion to family, their culture, and to their Motherland than over the New Year’s holiday celebration.
 Just to hear the Russian national anthem on this solitary moment can be the experience of a lifetime!